logo

 Hepatitis: Causes, Precautions, and More

 Hepatitis is a group of diseases that affects the liver and is caused by a variety of viral and non-viral factors.
 Depending on the type and stage, its effects can range from mild discomfort to serious complications.
-The knowledge about hepatitis is essential for its prevention, early detection, and effective management.
+The knowledge about it is essential for its prevention, early detection, and effective management.

 Causes of Hepatitis

-Hepatitis is most commonly of viral origin and can be classified into five viral agents: A, B, C, D, and E depending on the modes of transmission, effects, and severity.
+It is most commonly of viral origin and can be classified into five viral agents: A, B, C, D, and E depending on the modes of transmission, effects, and severity.

 Hepatitis A and E: